-a.
+- a.
 Statement of the Problem.
-Applicants should briefly describe the nature and scope of the problem that the program will address (e.g., child abuse and neglect, victimization, etc.).
+Describe the nature and scope of the problem that the program will address (e.g., child abuse and neglect, victimization, etc.).
 The applicant should use data to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
 Any data or research referenced in the narrative should include information about the source of the data and/or a citation.
-Applicants should describe the target population and any previous or current attempts to address the problem.

-Applicants should describe any research or evaluation studies that relate to the problem and contribute to their understanding of its causes and potential solutions.
-While OJJDP expects applicants to review the research literature for relevant studies, they should also explore whether unpublished local sources of research or evaluation data are available.
+Describe the target population and any previous or current attempts to address the problem. - Describe any research or evaluation studies that relate to the problem and contribute to their understanding of its causes and potential solutions.
+While OJJDP expects applicants to review the research literature for relevant studies, they should also explore whether unpublished local sources of research or evaluation data are available. - b.
+Project Design and Implementation.
+Detail how the project will operate throughout the funding period and describe the strategies that they will use to achieve the goals and objectives identified in the previous section.
+Applicants should describe how they will complete the deliverables stated in the Goals, Objectives, and Deliverables section on page 4.